gaubrey1/celo-ico/README.md

 ```bash
 npx hardhat run scripts/deployToken.js --network alfajores
 ```
-> You'll have to run the `deployNft.js` file before the `deployToken.js` file as the former makes use of the later's contract address.
+>**_Note_**: You'll have to run the `deployNft.js` file before the `deployToken.js` file as the former makes use of the later's contract address.

 This will create two new folders `mintifyNft` and `mintifyToken` with each folder containing the corresponding contract's address and ABI.
 This will be needed to interact with each smart contract on the front end.

-## Building the Frontend
+## Building the Front-End
 To develop the front end of our website we would be using [React](https://reactjs.org/).
 React is a declarative, component-based Javascript framework that is used for building user interfaces.
 First, You would need to create a new React app.
-Your folder structure should look something like
+Your folder structure should look something like this:

 ```
 - Celo-ICO